ColsonZhang/EE219-ICS/projects/lab2/README.md

 ### Matrix Slicing

 When the size of input matrix is larger than the size of systolic array, the matrix should be first sliced, the width of each slice is the same as the array size.
 Assume below situation, matrix A and matrix B are divided into 4 slice respectively, we first stream (A_slice0, B_slice0) into the array, and second stream (A_slcie0, B_slice1), and go on...
 To finish the whole matrix multiplication, each PE needs to do 4x4=16 accumulations.
-To control the streaming of the input, the module needs two cascaded counter to provide the correct index of slice and pixel.
+To control the streaming of the input, we needs two cascaded counter to provide correct indexes of slices and pixels.

 For the case that the matrix size is not a multiple of the array size, the matrix needs to be appended with zero rows and colunms.
 This operation is automatically done in the testbench and **you can just assume the integer multiples in your design**.